- What other names is Capsicum known by?

 - Heartburn.
-Beginning research suggests that red pepper powder (containing capsicum) in capsules taken 3 times daily before meals reduces symptoms of heartburn.
+Early research suggests that red pepper powder (containing capsicum) in capsules taken 3 times daily before meals reduces symptoms of heartburn.
 But in some people, symptoms get worse before they get better.

 - Swallowing difficulties.
 Some people, especially elderly people or those who have suffered a stroke, are more likely than other people to develop "aspiration pneumonia."
 This is a kind of pneumonia that develops after food or saliva is sucked into the airways because the person couldn't swallow properly.
 There is some evidence that dissolving a capsaicin-containing lozenge in the mouth of elderly people with swallowing problems before each meal can improve their ability to swallow.